 Immanuelle, the protagonist of the story, is biracial, born of a white mother and black father.
 She grows up isolated and an outcast, with her grandmother.
 Responding to the call of the spirits, she discovers that she has a special connection to them.
 This takes her on a journey to learn about her family history and build her identity.

-The Ending of The Year of The Witching
+My Verdict on The Year of the Witching

-Immanuelle is raised by the Moores, her grandmother and the other wives.
-Bethel is a community when men have multiple wives.
+Immanuelle is raised by the Moores, her grandmother, and the other wives.
+Bethel is a community where men have multiple wives.
 The town revolves around the church, which is run by The Prophet.
 The Moores were once a rich family, with the grandfather, Abram, being an apostle of the church.
 All of that changed with Mariam’s choice.

 Light and Darkness

 The Father is light and The Mother is Darkness.
 While The Father has dominion over Bethel, The Mother does over the Darkwood.
 The people of Bethel chase the light through the good pleasure and grace of The Father.
 This means following the edicts of the church and avoiding sin.
 Sin is warded off with pain and penance.